'mysql_query

 ?>

 This is an example of how to use MySQL's SELECT statement in PHP.
-Although the MySQL code is simple, printing out the information with PHP is somewhat more involved.

 Below is a step-by-step walkthrough of the code.